 |Weaknesses||It usually attracts early adopters only.
 Often the initial will of early adopters fades away before any action has been taken.||No control of the message and its reach.|

 Spread can be defined as the process of communicating and sharing new ideas or innovations outside the original system.
+Take a look at our practical guide on the adoption and spread of innovations and improvements for more information.
 This process is important because it increases the impact of successful improvement for more patients.

 There are two widely-recognised approaches to spread: dissemination and diffusion.
 It must be noted that these are the two ends of the spectrum and not distinct and independent approaches.